JeremyCade/jeremycade.github.io/_posts/2015-08-16-dnvm-update-self.md

 The correct method as of August 16th 2015 to upgrade `dnvm` if installed via Homebrew is the following:

 `brew remove dnvm; brew install dnvm;`

+Personally, I find this to be somewhat of an issue, though given the beta nature of ASP.Net 5 it's to be expected.
+At this stage I am investigating the viability of a patch to `dnvm.sh` to support `dnvm update-self` from a Homebrew install.
+More on that at a later date.